fernandoherran/master-thesis/README.md

 - Others: os, sys, time, numpy, pandas, random, scipy, shutil, sklearn,tqdm, functools, skimage, gzip

 ### Set-up virtual environment
-In order to run the code without having dependencies problems, user can create a virtual environment with all needed packages.
+In order to run the code without having dependencies problems, the user can create a virtual environment with all the needed packages.
 This virtual environment has a total size of 1.31 GB.
 To create the virtual environment, please follow process below:

-- Clone github repository in your computer.
+- Clone Github repository in your computer.
 Open terminal, and run comand below:
 ```
 git clone https://github.com/fernandoherran/master-thesis.git
 ```
-- Once cloaned, run below command to create a virtual environment in your computer:
+- Once cloned, run below command to create the virtual environment in your computer:
 ```
 python -m venv virtual_env
 ```
-- Once created, user can activate the virtual environment running the following command (first user must deactivate the current environment):
+- Once created, the user can activate the virtual environment running the following command (first, the user must deactivate the current environment):
 ```
  source virtual_env/bin/activate
 ```
-- Finally, user can install all needed dependencies in the virtual environment running the following command (file requirements.txt has been downloaded when cloning the repository):
+- Finally, the user can install all the needed dependencies in the virtual environment running the following command (file requirements.txt has been downloaded when cloning the repository):
 ```
 pip install -r requirements.txt
 ```

 ## Repository

-In order to run the code without having issues of directories or files missing, user should create a folder in his computer or Google Drive called 'TFM' (or other name), and place inside 3 folders: Datasets, Notebooks and Results.
+In order to run the code without having issues of directories or files missing, the user should create a folder in his computer or Google Drive called 'master-thesis' (or other name), and place inside the following three folders: Datasets, Notebooks and Results.

-In this Github repository, user can get the folders Notebooks and Results, whilst the folder Datasets can be found in this Google Drive [folder](https://drive.google.com/drive/folders/1oNPSc0m6J8Acot32bvU4BDOPVDlgfeut?usp=sharing).
+In this Github repository, the user can get the folders Notebooks and Results, whilst the folder Datasets can be found in this Google Drive [folder](https://drive.google.com/drive/folders/1oNPSc0m6J8Acot32bvU4BDOPVDlgfeut?usp=sharing).

 So, the directory structure should be as follows: